ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 Cubic algorithm {{?RFC9438}} do not address it, but a new congestion control algorithm has the opportunity to improve the state of the art.

-### Fairness within the Alternate Congestion Control Algorithm
+### Fairness within the Proposed Congestion Control Algorithm

 When multiple competing flows all use the same proposed congestion control algorithm, the proposal should